Brittany Spaniel

-The Brittany is a breed of gun dog bred primarily for bird hunting.
-Although it is often referred to as the Brittany Spaniel, they are not actually spaniels.
-The AKC reclassified them in 1984 as just Brittanys, since they are pointing dogs and have less genetically in common with Spaniels, and more in common with Setters, which are pointing dogs.
-The breed's working characteristics are more akin to those of a pointer or setter than a spaniel.
+The Brittany Spaniel or Breton Spaniel (Épagneul Breton) is a French breed of gun dog of spaniel type, bred primarily for bird hunting.

-Brittanys were developed in Brittany, a province in northwest France, between the 17th and 19th centuries, becoming officially recognized early in the 20th.
-There are French Brittanys as well as American Brittanys.
-French Brittanys are used for upland birds and rabbits, whereas the American Brittanys are used for upland birds hunting exclusively.
+It developed between the seventeenth and nineteenth centuries in Brittany in north-west France, and was officially recognized early in the twentieth.
+The breed has developed differently in the United States, where it may be referred to as the 'American Brittany'.

 History

 The name "Brittany" is taken from the Brittany region in northwestern France where the dog originated.
 Images of orange and white Brittany-like dogs hunting and retrieving game were first seen on tapestries and paintings from the 17th century.
 The first written and verifiable record of Brittanys comes from a hunting description written by Reverend Davies in 1850.
 He described hunting with small "bobtailed" dogs who pointed and were excellent retrievers.
 It was around the same time that the modern Brittany is rumored to have been bred by mating with English Setters.

 The Brittany was first recognized as a breed in 1907 when an orange and white male named Boy was registered in France.
 As a result, the first standards were outlined in the same year.
 America recognized the Brittany in 1931 and the breed was approved by the American Kennel Club in 1934.
 In 1982 the "Spaniel" was officially dropped from the name.